-Fessenden Children's Center is closed for vacation and renovations for two weeks in August each year.
-This is the only time during the year that the Center is closed with the exception of the holidays listed above.
+Fessenden Children's Center is closed for two weeks each year: One week in August for renovations and classroom setup.
+The other will be the week between Christmas and New Year to accommodate holiday travel.
+This is the only time during the year that the Center is closed except for the holidays listed above.
 The Center reopens the week before Labor Day weekend each year.